motdotla/writings/articles/visage-grid.md

 ## Delivering an email with a different person each day

-This is where I will use SendGrid's API.
+This is where I will use [SendGrid's API](http://sendgrid.com/docs/API_Reference/).
 I am going to write a script to send myself an email.

-Add sendgrid to package.json:
+Add [sendgrid nodejs module](https://npmjs.org/package/sendgrid) to package.json:

 ```javascript
 {